Intermodal and Multimodal Transportation: What’s the Best Option For Your Business?

 According to research work on “Multimodal Transport Law and Operations” produced by the Association of Southeast Asian Nations, an early version of the multimodal concept was first introduced in the United Kingdom in the mid 19th century.

-The Birmingham & Derby Railway company started to transfer rail containers to horse carriage as an alternative to the single-mode transport systems dominant at the time.
+The Birmingham & Derby Railway company started to transfer rail containers to horse carriages as an alternative to the single-mode transport systems dominant at the time.

 What is multimodal transportation?